Safety and Security Are Top Priorities at Boston Logan

 All items for carry-on must be screened at the security checkpoint.
 Liquids are allowed in carry-on luggage in accordance with the 3-1-1 format.
 All liquids must be contained in a bottle three ounces or less and placed inside a one quart, clear, plastic, zip-top bag.
 One bag per passenger is allowed.
 There are exceptions for baby food/formula as well as items needed for special medical purposes.

 Note: Ink and toner cartridges over 16 ounces are now banned from both carry-on and checked baggage.
 Firearms are also not permitted in carry-on baggage.

 A valid government issued ID and boarding pass are required for gate access through all of Logan’s security checkpoints (accommodations made for children without ID).

 - Pack smart to get through security faster.
 Keep luggage organized by layering items; this will increase visibility for the security officers.
 When approaching the checkpoint, be prepared.
 Your boarding pass and ID's should be ready for inspection, outer garments and shoes must come off, any loose metal items should be placed in your carry-on, and laptop computers must be removed from bags and placed in a bin for screening.

 - Traveling with Children?
 Medications, baby formula and food, breast milk, and juice are allowed in reasonable quantities exceeding 3.4 ounces (100ml) and are not required to be in the zip-top bag; however you must declare these items for inspection at the checkpoint.
-Please view the TSA tips for traveling with children to allow for a more stress-free screening process.
+Please view the TSA tips for traveling to allow for a more stress-free screening process.

 - Bringing food or gift items home for the holidays?
 All gifts must be unwrapped for screening (including gifts in checked baggage).
 View TSA guidelines on traveling with food or gifts.